OsayamenOsaretin/post-it-app/README.md

 Different levels of priority can be set, so that users get notifications that betray the importance of the broadcast message.

+## Feature List
+PostIt allows you create an account(also available: sign in with Google!), create new broadcast groups, add your friends and colleagues to your groups.
+You can also send messages to everyone in a group, and messages have priorities too..
+  # critical (red)
+    - sends email, sms and in app notifications
+  # urgent (yellow)
+    - sends email and in app notifications
+  # normal (grey)
+    - sends in app notifications
+PostIt also allows you see who has read your message and archives messages you have read already.

 ## Getting Started
  PostIt is hosted on heroku and can be accessed by following these links: